-- SB 9 increases the individual income tax rate from 3.75 percent to 4.95 percent and the corporate income tax rate from 4.8 percent to 7 percent beginning July 1, 2017.
-It also broadens the state sales tax to cover certain services, close certain corporate tax credits and exemptions, and means test Illinois taxpayer's eligibility for the standard deduction and the property tax credit.
-SB 9 was vetoed by the Governor, but the General Assembly voted to override the veto and the bill became P.A.
-100-22. - SB 81 would increase the State minimum wage to \$15 per hour by 2022.
-The bill passed both houses, but was vetoed by the Governor. - SB 484 would freeze property tax extensions for school districts for two years.
-The bill passed the Senate, but failed in the House. - HB 2525 contains provisions to reform the Workers' Compensation Act.
-The bill passed both houses, but was vetoed by the Governor.
+• SB 9 would increase the individual income tax rate from 3.75 percent to 4.95 percent and the corporate income tax rate from 4.8 percent to 7 percent beginning January 1, 2017.
+It would also broaden the state sales tax to cover certain services, close certain corporate tax credits and exemptions, and means test Illinois taxpayer's eligibility for the standard deduction and the property tax credit.
+SB 9 passed the Senate, but not yet considered in the House.

+- SB 81 would increase the State minimum wage to \$15 per hour by 2022.
+The bill passed both houses, and is now headed to the Governor's desk. - SB 484 would freeze property tax extensions for school districts for two years.
+The bill passed the Senate, but not yet considered in the House. - HB 2525 contains provisions to reform the Workers' Compensation Act.
+The bill passed both houses, and is now headed to the Governor's desk.